NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 identity), as long as you can authenticate as an Entra ID service principal.
 The drawback of this is that NuGet.org would have no control over the workload identity tokens which are accepted and would be opening up a lot more authentication scenarios than we really need at this point.
-This would also require us rationalizing how an Entra ID service principal relates to a NuGet.org user or organization profile, which is a lot more work!
+This would also require us rationalizing how an Entra ID service principal relates to a NuGet.org user or organization profile.
+Today NuGet.org allows Entra ID (formerly AAD, Azure Active Directory) user sign in as well as personal Microsoft account (MSA) sign in.
+Therefore there is already some relationship between NuGet.org and Entra ID.
+In what way this existing integration would be affected by a service principal flow is unclear.
+So this idea would be a lot more work!
 Maybe it's something we need in the distant future, but not now.

 ## Prior Art